dhermes/bezier/docs/python/binary-extension.rst

    ...

-For built wheels, the dependency will be renamed from ``bezier.dll`` to a unique name containing the first 8 characters of the SHA256 hash of the DLL file (to avoid a name collision) and placed in a directory within the ``bezier`` package: for example ``extra-dll/bezier-49215506ad8b5a6c4980e92c71dbc4fd.dll``.
+For built wheels, the dependency will be renamed from ``bezier.dll`` to a unique name containing the first 32 characters of a SHA256 hash (the hash input is ``bezier`` followed by the contents of the DLL file) to avoid a name collision and placed in the ``bezier.libs`` directory next to the ``bezier``
-TODO
+package: for example
+``bezier.libs/bezier-49215506ad8b5a6c4980e92c71dbc4fd.dll``.

 The ``libbezier`` DLL has **no external dependencies**, but does have a corresponding `import library`_ --- ``usr/lib/bezier.lib`` --- which is